edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 WIP: Currently I can only get this to work with my primary email address.

-To set this up we&rsquo;ll need to get started with pass.
-I suggest you have a look at the [Doom Notmuch module](https://github.com/hlissner/doom-emacs/blob/develop/modules/email/notmuch/config.el) if you&rsquo;re not using Doom to give you an idea of any features you need to setup.
+To set this up we'll need to get started with pass.
+I suggest you have a look at the [Doom Notmuch module](https://github.com/hlissner/doom-emacs/blob/develop/modules/email/notmuch/config.el) if you're not using Doom to give you an idea of any features you need to setup.

 First setup `~/.msmtprc`